BinToss/GroupBox.Avalonia/README.md

 # GroupBox.Avalonia

-Another casual attempt to recreate the "classic"-styled GroupBox for Avalonia.
-This repository primarily serves as a minor improvement over @derekantrican's Classic and Modern GroupBox examples at https://github.com/AvaloniaUI/Avalonia/issues/823#issuecomment-692270581
+Another attempt to recreate the GroupBox control for AvaloniaUI.
+This is based on @derekantrican's Classic and Modern GroupBox examples at [[GroupBox] Missing · Issue #823 · AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia/issues/823#issuecomment-692270581).

 ![GroupBox.Avalonia.Sample.png](./GroupBox.Avalonia.Sample.png)

+# Known Issues

+- Simple Classic border does not render correctly.
+- Fluent Classic border does nothing at all.